Discovering Dark Matter with the MUonE Experiment: Supplemental Material

-{\bf Background Simulation.} SM events that fake our signal fall into two distinct categories: \begin{itemize} \item {\bf Mis-reconstructed events: } backgrounds can arise from SM events with charged tracks that originate within the target, but are mis-reconstructed as displaced vertices.
+{S\arabic{equation}} In this supplement we identify and simulate the backgrounds for our proposed search strategy described above.
+Standard Model processes that fake our signal fall into two distinct categories: \begin{itemize} \item {\bf Mis-reconstructed events: } backgrounds can arise from SM events with charged tracks that originate within the target, but are mis-reconstructed as displaced vertices.
 This category also includes events in which SM particles produced inside the target interact later to generate additional $e^+e^-$ tracks within the downstream tracking layers.
 By requiring the decay volume to have a $10~\delta z$ displacement away from both the target and the first tracking layer, this category of events can be safely rejected~\cite{Galon:2022xcl,Umberto:2021private}.

-\item{\bf Long lived hadrons:} genuine displaced vertex can arise from long-lived hadrons that decay to yield dileptons in between the target and first tracking layer.
+\item{\bf Long-lived hadrons:} genuine displaced vertex can arise from long-lived hadrons that decay to yield dileptons in between the target and first tracking layer.
 These particles are produced in inelastic muon-nucleon scattering and decay downstream of the target to yield high multiplicities of charged tracks (more than two charged tracks plus the beam muon), which can easily be vetoed.

 \end{itemize}